Fluent Bit: Official Manual

 Kubernetes

-Fluent Bit Kubernetes Filter allows to enrich your log files with Kubernetes metadata.
+Fluent Bit Kubernetes filter enriches your log files with Kubernetes metadata.

-When Fluent Bit is deployed in Kubernetes as a DaemonSet and configured to read the log files from the containers (using tail or systemd input plugins), this filter aims to perform the following operations:
+When Fluent Bit is deployed in Kubernetes as a DaemonSet and configured to read the log files from the containers (using tail or systemd input plugins), this filter can perform the following operations:

 • Analyze the Tag and extract the following metadata: